-To reconcile the ``large number" and ``non-negligible" characteristics of consumers, we model the consumer population as a continuum.
-Meanwhile, we say a \emph{profitable unilateral deviation} exists if a consumer with an infinitesimal positive measure can shift to a different market segment to achieve a strictly higher payoff.
-Here, the unilateral deviation can change the prices in markets since sellers online typically adopt algorithmic pricing (see e.g., \cite{johnson2023platform}), and consumers are rational in realizing this fact.
-We define a market segmentation as \emph{strategy-proof} if it satisfies two conditions: (i) the producer's strategy assigns an optimal price in every market segment (including off-path ones), and (ii) no profitable unilateral deviations are possible for consumers.
+A key modeling challenge is to capture consumers who are both numerous and individually non-negligible.
+We address this by representing the consumer population as a continuum while defining a \emph{profitable unilateral deviation} as a shift by a consumer with infinitesimal positive measure to a different market segment that yields a strictly higher payoff.
+Crucially, such a deviation can alter prices: online sellers typically employ algorithmic pricing (see, e.g., \cite*{johnson2023platform} and \cite{shota2026algorithmic}), and consumers rationally anticipate this.
+We define a market segmentation as \emph{strategy-proof} if it satisfies two conditions: (i) the producer sets an optimal price in every market segment, including off-path ones, and (ii) no profitable unilateral deviation exists for any consumer.

-The seller can only implement third-degree price discrimination.
-Another interpretation is that the seller possesses precise knowledge of the consumers' valuations but faces regulatory constraints that prevent perfect price discrimination.
-Instead, the seller is restricted to setting uniform prices within each market segment.
-For example, certain legal provisions in jurisdictions such as New York and California prohibit the use of specific personal characteristics (e.g., gender) for pricing purposes, even when these traits are correlated with willingness to pay or when individual valuations are observable.
-Moreover, product prices on Steam are tailored based on users' IP addresses with no intra-regional price discrimination.
-In this case, consumers can alter their IP addresses (to low-income countries) through virtual private networks (VPNs) to receive a lower price.\footnote{Additionally, technical constraints may also prevent perfect price discrimination at the individual level.
-In the Steam example, producers can only aggregate data by IP address, and identifying individual consumers is technically impossible.}
+We restrict the seller to third-degree price discrimination: a uniform price is set within each market segment.
+This restriction admits two interpretations.
+First, the seller may lack the granular data needed to discriminate at the individual level, observing only the type distribution within each segment.
+Second, even when individual valuations are observable, regulatory or legal constraints may prohibit perfect price discrimination.
+For instance, legal provisions in New York and California bar the use of certain personal characteristics (e.g., gender) for pricing purposes, even when these traits are correlated with willingness to pay.
+A further example is Steam, where product prices vary across regions based on users' IP addresses but are uniform within each region.
+Consumers can exploit this structure by using virtual private networks (VPNs) to access prices offered in lower-income countries.
+Here, technical constraints reinforce the restriction: producers can aggregate data only at the IP-address level, making individual-level price discrimination infeasible.